SJSU Clery and Safety Reports

 The Clery Act requires institutions with a campus police or security department publish a Daily Crime Log.
 The purpose of this log is to record all criminal incidents and alleged criminal incidents that are reported to the University Police Department.
 This includes any crime within the patrol jurisdiction of the SJSU's Police Department, not just Clery crimes in Clery geography.

-As required by the Clery Act, this report is published every year by October 1st.
-This report contains information regarding various institutional policies, procedures and programs related to safety and security of the university community.
+As required by the Clery Act, the Annual Security Report (ASR) is published and distributed every year by October 1st.
+This report is available for viewing at the link below and contains information regarding various institutional policies, procedures and programs related to safety and security of the university community.

-The Higher Education Act Fire Safety Regulations require institutions with on-campus student housing facilities to publish this report every year by October 1st.
-This report contains information regarding various fire safety policies, procedures and programs.
+The Higher Education Act Fire Safety Regulations require institutions with on-campus student housing facilities to publish and distribute an Annual Fire Safety Report (AFSR) every year by October 1st.
+This report is available for viewing at the link below and contains information regarding various fire safety policies, procedures and programs.

 Campus Safety Plan